 This always leaves me curious.
 What kind of eggs are they?
 How long do they take to hatch?
 What kind of fish or sea slug will come out of them?
 Are they even marine animal eggs at all?

 10 Marine Species Eggs Often Spotted in Cozumel

-Over the years of diving and taking loads of underwater photos of Cozumel’s macro marine life – and then doing some of that classic armchair marine bio research I mention here a lot – I’ve learned a little about some of the most common egg-layers in this stretch of the Mesoamerican barrier reef.
+Over the years of diving and taking loads of underwater photos of Cozumel’s macro marine life – and then doing some of that classic armchair marine bio research with my favorite set of Reef Creature ID books that I mention here a lot – I’ve learned a little about some of the most common egg-layers in this stretch of the Mesoamerican barrier reef.

 Here’s a quick – and very incomplete – list of some common species with marine eggs and their egg brooding or tending behavior you’re likely to encounter when scuba diving in Cozumel.